stoplightio/spectral/CONTRIBUTING.md

 5. Build Spectral: `yarn build`
 6. Run Spectral from your local installation: `node dist/cli/index.js lint [openapi_spec_file]`
 7. Create a new branch for your work: `git checkout -b [name_of_your_new_branch]`
-8. Make changes, add tests, and then run the tests: `yarn test.prod`
+8. Make changes, add tests, and then run the tests: `yarn test.prod` and `yarn test.harness`
+9. Update the documentation if appropriate.
+For example, if you added a new rule to an OpenAPI ruleset, add a description of the rule in `docs/reference/openapi-rules.md`.

 Now, you are ready to commit & push your changes, and make a pull request to the Spectral repo! 😃